Ethan-bradley/CarSeatProject/README.md

 Organizations
 -------------
-None for now except Miramonte High School.
+None currently for now except Miramonte High School.
+Profits will go to members of project not to school.

 Project Description
 -------------------